 Chassis arm length

-It is the length of the arms on either side of the frame that extend from the hinge to above the ears to keep the glasses on the wearer's face
+It is the length of the arms on either side of the frame that extends from the hinge to above the ears to keep the glasses on the wearer's face

 Finding the right size for your glasses